Citrine Briolette Earrings

 These citrine pendant earrings from the 1920s feature faceted, citrine-glass briolettes hanging from silver-tone chains.
-A small citrine bead accents each chain, and a citrine stone sits at the earlobe, at the top of a chain that ends with a faceted citrine-glass bead with a tiny matching bead in between.
+A small citrine bead accents each chain, and a citrine stone sits at the earlobe.
 These earrings are probably Czech in origin, are in all-original condition, and can be modified for pierced ears.
-The length of these earrings makes them especially elegant.
-You can wear these earrings with several of my Art Deco citrine necklaces and bracelets – scroll down to see a selection.
+The length makes this pair especially elegant.
+You can wear them with several Art Deco citrine necklaces and bracelets – scroll down to see a selection.
 A lovely color for a woman who likes to wear warm hues.

 - ArchivesThis necklace is a variation of the typical Art Deco chicklet style.
 Instead of square-cut stones, this one is fashioned from deep-citrine-glass and crystals in the shape of parallelograms.
 The stones are set in unmarked silver-tone frames.
 Some of the crystals have tiny corner chips, but they are not visible when the necklace is worn.
 The combination of colors and the shape of the stones make this jewel unique and versatile.
 Scroll down to see Art Deco pieces that coordinate well with this shade of citrine and with crystal.USD$245.00